DWFlanagan/ntrh/11-tute_speak.md

 **B-Vector**

 n.
 Bullshit.
 No, really.
-Symbolized by the \`\`Right Hand Rule,'' see Halliday and Resnick for the formal definition.
+Symbolized by the "Right Hand Rule," see Halliday and Resnick for the formal definition.

 **BARH**